FuchsEDV/Thrixty/README.md

 ### 2.)
 Example

-To view an example, download [these](https://github.com/FuchsEDV/Thrixty_example) two files.<br>
+To view an example, download both this and the [exampe repository](https://github.com/FuchsEDV/Thrixty_example).<br>
-Unzip them in the same folder as the corefiles.
+Unzip them into the same folder, then start up the index.html.

 ### 3.)
 Usage